Active listening: History

-Technique of active listening
+Techniques of active listening

-Psychologist Jordan Peterson performing active listening to the verbal and non-verbal messages of an audience member after, Kimberly Ells, after a talk, London, 2025.
+Psychologist Jordan Peterson performing active listening to the verbal and non-verbal messages of an audience member, Kimberly Ells, after a talk, London, 2025.

-Active listening comprises several components by the listener, who must pay attention to what the speaker is attempting to communicate and elicit clarification where necessary for comprehension.
-"Many studies suggest that even the smallest improvements in a person’s listening ability can have a noticeable impact on the overall effectiveness of communication and productivity."
-Developing this skill of active listening can positively impact the speakers and the listeners' mutual understanding and relationship.
+When practicing active listening, the listener must pay attention to what the speaker is attempting to communicate and elicit clarification where necessary for comprehension.
+Most individuals overestimate their capacity to employ active listening.

-Although most people overestimate their capacity to use this crucial negotiation skill and lack a proper knowledge of the concept, skilled active listening can reduce tensions, break the deadlock, and provide one with the information one needs to create innovative bargains.

-From the speakers perspective, listening is a multidimensional construct that includes attention, comprehension, and positive intention.
+From the speaker's perspective, active listening is a multidimensional construct, shown by attention, comprehension, and positive intention.

 Active listening includes further understanding and closeness between the listener and speaker.
 The more basic ways this is done are through paraphrasing, reflective emotion, and open-ended questions.
 Paraphrasing involves putting the speaker's message in one's words to demonstrate one's understanding and continue the discussion.
 Reflective emotion involves identifying the speaker's feelings, whether expressed or not, and responding to those feelings that will further validate the person's emotional state.
 On the other hand, open-ended questions permit the interviewee to expound on their responses, thus allowing deeper insight into their thoughts and experiences and encouraging a more inclusive dialogue.

 These skills find their real-life applications in their efficiency.
 For example, paraphrasing clarifies possible miscommunications by summarizing the speaker's words and verifying the accuracy.
 Emotion reflection helps to establish empathy with a speaker so that he/she feels appreciated and understood.
 Open-ended questions, such as "What did you think of that?" or "Can you further explain what that felt like?" describe ideas and feelings that deepen the conversation.

-Active listening skills, including but not limited to eye contact, no distractions, and clarity seeking, round out these techniques by engaging in an active, respectful, and attentive way.
-Only by practicing these methods can listeners create a non-threatening, meaningful space for communication.
+Active listening techniques include maintaining eye contact, minimizing distractions, and seeking clarification when necessary.
+These techniques can help listeners engage with others in an attentive and respectful manner and facilitate effective communication.